-Basis of presentation
+Basis of preparation

-This is the Company's first Annual Report and Financial statements and the reporting period encompasses the period from 4 February 2020 to 31 December 2020.
-The Company indicated to potential investors in the Prospectus that it would be preparing its first set of Financial statements at the end of its first calendar year of operations, in accordance with the Company's articles of association.
+This is the Company's first Annual Report and Financial statements and the reporting period encompasses the period from 8 October 2020 to 31 December 2021.

 The Financial statements are prepared in accordance with International Financial Reporting Standards as issued by the IASB ("IFRS") and interpretations issued by the IFRS Interpretations Committee.
 The Financial statements are prepared on a going concern basis under the historical cost convention and presented in the currency of Switzerland, the Swiss Franc ("CHF"), as the Company's presentation currency.